quorten/macsehw/hardware/fpga/bbu/README.md

   Note that the BBU needs a RESET input pin for its own sake since it includes sequential logic to scan the CRT and sound buffers.

-* I'm assuming `*PMCYC` is an output signal?
+* `C2M` is an output signal, it primarily controls the address multiplexers to select either the row address (zero) or column address (one).
+Connecting directly to a simple 2 MHz clock could be adequate, or a more tailored method may be used for higher performance and lower memory access time.

+* `*PMCYC` is an output signal.
+Its primary conceptual purpose is to define "whose turn" it is to access DRAM, the CPU or the BBU?
+This could be as simple as a 1 MHz clock, since the CPU always takes a multiple of 4 clock cycles at 8 MHz to access DRAM.
+The symbol is probably short for Processor Memory CYCle.
 It only connects to the PDS slot and the F257 chips.

 ----------

 Peripheral device signals, input or output?

-* `*EXT.DTK` is very likely an input signal, for PDS use.
-Why?
-The Macintosh Classic is essentially a stripped-down Macintosh SE that uses the same BBU.
-In that schematic, pin 11 is indicated as connected to a pull-up resistor.
-So, clearly this must be an input since it cannot be connected.
+* `*EXT.DTK` is an input signal, for PDS use.

-  Actually, the full purpose is documented right here.
 If this pin is pulled low, then the system expansion card is responsible for generating the `*DTACK` signal to indicate to the CPU that the data transfer is complete.
 The BBU puts the signal in a high-impedance state.

   20200808/https://web.archive.org/web/20190909060927/http://www.ccadams.org/se/pinouts.html

+  However, please note that the BBU can still access DRAM on its regular turn to do so.
+The primary purpose of a PDS card driving `*DTACK`, of course, is for I/O-mapped I/O where the memory in question is hosted on the PDS card, not in the system's main DRAM.
+  If the BBU were to start the process of accessing DRAM on behalf of the CPU, it will cancel it upon detection of this signal.

+  In the Macintosh Classic schematic, this pin is connected to a pull-up resistor since the Classic doesn't support PDS expansion cards.

 * `*EAREN` is very likely an output signal (also for PDS use), for the reason it is not indicated in the Bomarc Macintosh Classic